A lesson learnt early on

 Urgh, really?
 Yep, as I said, the camera processes the raw data it captures, and it tweaks it to give you your final image.
 And most of the time, it does a reasonable job, plus you may have a choice of selecting the image style, which helps the camera out again.
 The problem is once the camera has done its work, it saves the output as the JPEG and any other info recorded by the sensor at the time is lost.

 So if we're working with RAW, we can get the most out of the shot.

 Now the camera manufacturer will have provided you with some raw editing software.
 However, despite Canon's offering being quite good, I prefer to use Adobe's Lightroom, partnered with Adobe's Photoshop, as my editing suite of choice.
 So from the raw image above, I am able to extract this;

 If Black & White photography is your thing, then check out the Silver Efex Pro 2 module.
 There are 38 presets to get you started, and then you can create your own styles from there.

 Any other downsides?

 Another thing to consider is disappointment.
-As I said raw images need to be processed most of the time.
-You may be able to select a preset, but often, straight out of the camera they may look flat, and not as sharp as you would have hoped for.
-That's okay, you can do that now, it's your choice - if you've shot in JPEG your camera has already saved a predefined version.
+As I said, RAW images need to be processed most of the time.
+You may be able to select a preset, but often, straight out of the camera, they may look flat and less sharp than you would have hoped for.
+That's okay; you can do that now; it's your choice - if you've shot in JPEG, your camera has already saved a predefined version.